diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/_index.md

 ---
-title: Using an Apptainer image
+title: Use the platform tools
 weight: 3
 exclude_search: true
 ---